Seating Industry Faces December Downturn as Interactive 3D Product Configurators Reveal Consumer Behavior Trends Across Global Markets

 4. Real-Time Market Intelligence Value

 Perhaps most significantly, this analysis demonstrates how 3D product configurators provide furniture retailers with real-time market intelligence.
 Unlike traditional sales data that arrives with delays, configuration data reveals shifting consumer behavior as it happens-allowing for faster strategic adjustments.
+Retailers using interactive product visualization gain insights into:- Which customization options customers explore most frequently

 - Geographic variations in product preferences